ohayonguy/information-estimation-metric/README.md

 The `paper_plots/` folder contains code to generate some of the figures in our paper.

 ### Optimizing the IEM under fixed PSNR
-The `inference_example.ipynb` notebook contains an example where we maximize/minimize the IEM between an image $x$ and a distorted version $x+\epsilon$ while keeping the PSNR between them fixed (using projected gradient descent).
+The `examples.ipynb` notebook contains an example where we maximize/minimize the IEM (and other metrics) between an image
+$x$ and a distorted version $x+\epsilon$ while keeping the PSNR between them fixed (using projected gradient descent).
 ### 📝 Citation
 ```
 @article{ohayon2025iem,